 Information in accessible formats

-To request a copy of the our timetable information in accessible formats please email our customer service team at email@example.com or 0115 942 7777.
+Please click here to download of our timetable information in an accessible format.
+If you require the timetable in a different format, please email our customer service team at email@example.com or 0115 942 7777.

 Blue badge parking

 The tram has over 5,000 car parking spaces available at 7 Park & Ride sites across our network.
 Our Park & Ride sites are open daily from the first tram to the last (approx. 5.30am until 1am).
 All sites are cleaned daily and patrolled by our staff as well as being monitored by CCTV 24 hours a day.
 They are all equipped with customer help points, in addition to those on the platform, offering direct communication to our customer service and depot teams.

 Key features at our Park & Ride sites

 - Designated blue badge parking with easy access to the tram stop

 - City Council cycle hubs and general bike facilities

 - Park Mark Award for safety and security